-(6) President's Budget Rank along with President Budget Request President and the distribution of that amount to the different Business Lines (EN Budget Request President, FRM Budget Request President, etc.).
-While these fields will not be populated until the President's Budget packages are determined, it is important to review the distribution of the Capability to the Business Lines (especially for Joint), to ensure that once the President's Budget amounts are determined, the distribution will be correct.
+(5) President's Budget Rank along with Budget Request President and the distribution of that amount to the different Business Lines (EN Budget Request President, FRM Budget Request President, etc.).
+These fields will not be populated until the President's Budget packages are determined.
+The distributions to the different business lines will be automatically populated based on the authorized purposes of the project.

-(7) Beginning in FY21, the allocation for "Joint" will no longer be reflected in the "Other Information" section of the J-Sheet with the percentages.
-It will now be reflected in the commensurate BL listing, with the language, "N: \$xx,xxx,x00 of which \$xx,xxx,x00 is allocated joint use costs - ..." and then will follow the narrative instructions in the J-Sheet templates (Figures D-7-1 and D-7-2).
+(6) Beginning in FY21, the allocation for "Joint" will be reflected in the commensurate BL listing, with the language, "N: \$xx,xxx,x00 of which \$xx,xxx,x00 is allocated for Joint activities - ..." and then will follow the narrative instructions in the J-Sheet template (Figures D-7-1).

-(a) It is essential that each MSC review the way the capability funding is distributed to ensure it is consistent with the Business Program or the Joint-use allocation for the O&M project.
-If it is not distributed correctly, the MSC must coordinate the approved document containing the final distribution percentages with the HQUSACE O&M Account Manager who will have to further coordinate and receive approval from OASA(CW) prior to accepting any revisions to joint allocations; once approved, HQUSACE O&M Account Manager must provide the approved revisions along with a written request for action to update the CWIFD database to reflect the revision to the National Programs Branch (CECW-IN).
+(a) It is essential that each MSC review the way the capability funding is distributed to ensure it is consistent with either the Business Program or the Joint-use allocation for the O&M project.
+If it is not distributed correctly, the MSC must coordinate the approved document containing the final distribution percentages with the HQUSACE O&M Account Manager who will have to further coordinate and receive approval from OASA(CW) prior to accepting any revisions to joint allocations; once approved, HQUSACE O&M Account Manager must provide the approved revisions along with a written request for action to update the CW-IFD database to reflect the revision to the National Programs Branch (CECW-IN).
 MSCs should allow at least 60 days for the approval process and incorporation of the requested changes to take effect in CW-IFD.